Leading in the ASEAN Region

 Letting everyone set their own priorities is a prescription for disaster.
 Business is a team game.
 An excellent recent example is AirAsia, which I’m on the board for, which became rather siloed over time.
-This in turn made the company bureaucratic and factionalised.
-After the leadership realised and recognised this, it enabled us to become more efficient as a company.
+This in turn made the company bureaucratic and factionalized.
+After the leadership realized and recognized this, it enabled us to become more efficient as a company.
 We changed the culture to be more integrated and we called it One Air Asia.
-An organisation needs to reach consensus on priorities and try new things to grow but there should also be processes to follow such initiatives.
+An organization needs to reach a consensus on priorities and try new things to grow but there should also be processes to follow such initiatives.
 The company needs to be willing to pull the plug if initiatives are not working.
 Generally speaking, most companies have too many initiatives going on at once.
 It is better to have fewer initiatives with greater emphasis.

-Given the multiple initiatives in an organisation, as a leader, you need to make difficult decisions on where to focus.
-Prioritisation is crucial at this point.
-It's always more important to focus only on the relatively important big issues rather than a whole raft of problems that will burn people's time without making much of a difference to the organisation.
+Given the multiple initiatives in an organization, as a leader, you need to make difficult decisions on where to focus.
+Prioritization is crucial at this point.
+It's always more important to focus only on the relatively important big issues rather than a whole raft of problems that will burn people's time without making much of a difference to the organization.
 One of the biggest lessons that I learned in GE was to give priority to the big “why” so that resource allocation could go to significant opportunities moving forward.

 In the Disney framework, you can have 25 or more people in a room.
 You start by posing the various strategic questions that you want answered.
 Everyone then writes their answers on post-it notes and sticks them on the wall.
 The first stage is known as the Dreamer stage, and you don’t want to get in the way of creative solutions during this stage.
 Create a space where all ideas are welcome, and focus on the process of creativity.
 In the next stage, known as the Realist stage, you want to get into the practicality of the idea.
 It’s not about what’s wrong with this idea but about what can be done about the idea.
 At this stage, the focus is on the “how”.
 Finally, you go into the Spoiler stage where you shoot holes at the ideas suggested.
 During this final stage, you want to be critical and talk about why an idea can’t work.
 This whole process gets employees engaged in the process of decision making which is vital.